Hackr-Sach/Mintagram/README.md

 Mintagram is essentially an inverse approach to opensea.
 The goal is to create a more inward driven user experience then other apps while providing all the same functionality and some.
-Community governed, censorship resitant environment where users are the only benifactors.
+Community governed, censorship resitant environment where users are the only benefactors.
 The overall mission is to reduce berrirs, and showcase how a dac can work in a social setting.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).